π1 Cancri (pi1 Cancri)

 π1 Cancri is a multiple main-sequence star in the constellation of Cancer.

 π1 Cancri visual magnitude is 6.51.
-Because of its reltive faintness, π1 Cancri should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its reltive faintness, π1 Cancri should be visible only from locations with dark skies, while it is not visible at all from skies affected by light pollution.

 Celestial coordinates and finder chart of π1 Cancri

 π1 Cancri is situated close to the celestial equator, as such, it is at least partly visible from both hemispheres in certain times of the year.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of π1 Cancri are provided in the following table:

 The simplified sky map below shows the position of π1 Cancri in the sky:

 Visibility of π1 Cancri from your location

 Today's π1 Cancri (pi1 Cancri) rise, transit and set times from Greenwich, United Kingdom are the following (all times relative to the local timezone Europe/London):

 Distance of π1 Cancri from the Sun and relative movement